 The American Psychiatric Association suggests that bipolar disorder involves dramatic shifts in mood.
 In the classic form of the disease, people shift from an extremely happy state to an extremely low state, and then back again.

 The depressed phase that follows is the polar opposite of mania.
-Rather that feeling strong, powerful, and invincible, people in the depressed phase can feel:
+Rather than feeling strong, powerful, and invincible, people in the depressed phase can feel:

 A person with a classic form of bipolar disorder might experience slow shifts between these moods on a regular basis, but there are all sorts of bipolar variations out there.
 Some people feel only the depressed part of bipolar disorder, shifting in and out of high and low feelings of despair without ever feeling good.
 Some people feel only mild mania and intense depression, and some people feel both mania and depression at the same time.